 Some foods will be dirt cheap in your area because it’s grown locally and there’s a surplus.
 Whereas if you were buying the same item someplace else, it would be at a premium.

-How to stick to your grocery budget
+tips on How to stick to your grocery budget

 Now you have an idea of what your grocery budget should look like, let’s look at a few tactics to help you stay on budget.